-Shang-Chi made his debut in 1972’s Special Marvel Edition #15.
-Created by Steve Englehart and Jim Starlin, Shang-Chi was inspired by Chinese-American character Kwai Chang Caine from the TV show Kung Fu – which Marvel previously sought to license.
-Originally envisioned as the heroic son of now-archaic pulp villain Fu-Manchu (who was licensed by Marvel Comics at the time), this original incarnation of Shang-Chi was an unparalleled hand-to-hand combatant who fought his father's global criminal machinations as part of Britain espionage agency MI-6.
+Shang-Chi made his debut in 1973's Special Marvel Edition #15.
+Created by Steve Englehart and Jim Starlin (who created Thanos, by the way), Shang-Chi was inspired by the Chinese-American character Kwai Chang Caine from the TV show Kung Fu – which Marvel previously sought to license.
+Originally envisioned as the heroic son of now-archaic pulp villain Fu-Manchu (who was licensed by Marvel Comics at the time), this original incarnation of Shang-Chi was an unparalleled hand-to-hand fighter who fought his father's global criminal machinations as part of Britain espionage agency MI-6.

-Shang-Chi quickly achieved Bronze Age popularity, and after his initial appearance, Special Marvel Edition was retitled The Hands of Shang-Chi, Master of Kung Fu and Shang-Chi was also given a regular feature in Marvel's black-and-white anthology series The Deadly Hands of Kung Fu.
-And, he regularly crossed paths with other contemporary Marvel street level favorites like Iron Fist and the Daughters of the Dragon.
+Shang-Chi quickly achieved popularity in the comic book Bronze Age (roughly 1970-1984), and after his initial appearance, Special Marvel Edition was retitled The Hands of Shang-Chi, Master of Kung Fu.
+The character was also given a regular feature in Marvel's black-and-white anthology series The Deadly Hands of Kung Fu and began regularly crossing paths with other contemporary Marvel street-level favorites like Iron Fist and the Daughters of the Dragon.

-Brubaker took the opportunity not just to revise Shang-Chi's position as the greatest fighter in the Marvel Universe but his origins as well – substituting "Fu Manchu" for Zheng Zu, an ancient immortal wizard.
+Brubaker took the opportunity not just to revise Shang-Chi's position as the greatest fighter in the Marvel Universe but his origins as well – substituting "Fu-Manchu" for Zheng Zu, an ancient immortal wizard.
 Shang-Chi also got a power upgrade, gaining the ability to create duplicates of himself and carrying various pieces of Stark-built tech.
-He even made it to the core Avengers team prior to Secret Wars, which rebuilt the Marvel Universe.
+He even made it to the core Avengers team before Secret Wars, which rebuilt the Marvel Universe.

 When it comes to bringing Shang-Chi to the MCU, there's one key component that's bound to differ from any version of the character we've seen yet – his parentage.